Hoatzin Birds born with claws on their wings, bear a striking resemblance to a late Jurassic era dinosaur

 Such conclusions, along with the fact that hoatzin chicks are born with claws on their wings like the long-extinct Archaeopteryx, have led some to proclaim this species as a “living fossil”.
 In other words, one of the most primitive forms of still-existing wildlife.

-Like the nearly flightless dinosaur species, the hoatzin can barely fly as an adult despite losing the ability of their unique wing-claw as they mature.
+Like the nearly flightless dinosaur species, hoatzin birds can barely fly as an adult despite losing the ability of their unique wing-claw as they mature.

 Interestingly, while today geographically restricted to South America, ancestors of hoatzins are believed to have emerged in Europe and Africa.
 Because the continents had already begun to drift apart by the time hoatzin ancestors emerged, and because hoatzins are weak flyers, evolutionary biologists have theorized that these birds reached the western world by means of rafting.